 Vinegar fabric softener is a cheap and easy way to make your clothes fresh and clean.
-If you like to make your own laundry detergent then DIY fabric softener is the next logical way to help keep unwanted chemicals out of your home.
-Check out these easy homemade fabric softener ideas and try my easy two ingredient recipe for DIY natural fabric softener.
+If you like to make your own laundry detergent then a DIY solution is the next logical way to help keep unwanted chemicals out of your home.
+Check out these easy homemade ideas and try my easy two ingredient recipe to help keep your clothes soft and fresh whites looking their brightest!

 Vinegar Fabric Softener